 Where should I get my boxes from?

 Once you’ve worked out how many of each box type you want, it’s time to put in an order.
 Of course, we recommend using The Man’s Box Shop — you can order all your packing materials, including tape, sharpies and packing paper there now.
-You’ll even get free delivery to your door (for orders over $20 in Melbourne metro area).
+You’ll even get free delivery to your door for orders over $60.

 Alternatively, you can visit a storage centre in your area, or put a call out to your network of family and friends to see if anyone has spares lying around.

 So you’ve got your boxes.
 It’s time to make sure you’re using them properly.
 We’ve put together our top tips for boxing up items to protect your precious goods inside.
 Check out The Perfectly Packed Box for all our tips on reaching box-packing nirvana.

 Check out our three handy vehicle sizes, from the nifty M truck to the XL behemoth.
 We keep them clean and fully-stocked with all the equipment for a smooth move.

 How To Move Out Of Your Share House Without Conflict

 Leaving your share house?
 Here’s how to move out amicably regardless of whether you’re still mates or not.

 How To Get Your Rental Property Bond Back

 Moving out?
 A little elbow grease before you depart could save you big-time - trust us.
 Check out our list of must-dos for the best shot at a full bond refund.